 I was recently asked by a friend if I’d be willing to allow her daughter to interview me for a group class assignment to learn how the recent restroom legislation in North Carolina impacts transgender persons.
 I agreed, knowing that explaining ‘transgender’ to 5th graders might be difficult.
-They (the kids, not the teacher) set up a Skype interview.
+I might show someone who’s curious a video on shemalehd to help explain, but obviously you can’t do this with 5th graders as that website (as any of its kind does) has an age restriction.
+They – the kids, not the teacher – set up a Skype interview.
 I was blown away by the intelligence of the questions, which are the stuff everyone wants to know but that most people who aren’t 5th graders wouldn’t ask.

 Here’s a summary of their questions and my responses:

 Student: When did you decide that you were in the wrong body?

 Stacee: You know, I don’t think that I ever felt I was in the wrong body, per se.
 I did feel that I could be happier living in a fully actualized female role and identity.
 From as far back as I can remember, I was different from other boys.
 As I got a little older, I started to realize that I wasn’t at all like them.
 I thought I was gay, which was hard enough back in the early 80s.
 But once I got out of high school, I realized that being gay wasn’t really what it was about in my case.
 I started doing drag- do you all know what drag queens are?
 [They did!].
 Essentially, they’re men who dress as glamorous women.
 After a night of being in drag, I never wanted to get out of it.
 I knew then that I wanted to begin transitioning.
 I was happier and happier with the changes, so knew that life as a woman was right for me.

 Student: Have you had any problems with anxiety as a kid or an adult?